Make Thyme Tea for freediving and boosting your immunity.

 Importance of anti-inflammatories for Freediving.

 As freedivers, we want to avoid irritating our ears, especially the Eustachian tubes.
 Seasonal allergies and colds can cause our tubes to get inflamed and clog with mucus.
-These issues are prevalent when the seasons change in Spring and Fall to Winter.
+These issues are prevalent when the seasons change from Spring and Fall to Winter.
 Always listen to your body and find preventative ways to reduce inflammation in your body.
 Combine drinking thyme and practice dry equalization to assist with keeping your eustachian tubes clear of sticky blockages.
 Drinking thyme tea or infused water may help reduce sinus infections, upper respiratory tract infections and catarrh.
 I have experienced a reverse blockage on an accent while doing a course.
 It was painful and I wasn't able to dive for a few weeks after.
 Having to extend my trip to complete my course wasn't ideal but it was necessary as wouldn't have been able to complete it back home.

 Reverse blockages happen on an accent when the tube gets too sticky and you're unable to equalize properly.
 I had a cold/flu 3 weeks before my course and it wasn't enough time to clear the excess mucus.
 At least, I didn't know how to flush my body of excess mucus.